manuelernestog/astrofy/README.md

 Suggestions and pull requests are welcomed!
 Feel free to open a discussion or an issue for a new feature request or bug.

-One of the best ways of contribute is to grab a [bug report o feature suggestion](https://github.com/manuelernestog/astro-modern-personal-website/issues) that has been marked `accepted` and dig in.
+One of the best ways of contribute is to grab a [bug report or feature suggestion](https://github.com/manuelernestog/astro-modern-personal-website/issues) that has been marked `accepted` and dig in.

-Please be wary of working on issues *not* marked as `accepted`.
+Please be wary of working on issues _not_ marked as `accepted`.
 Just because someone has created an issue doesn't mean we'll accept a pull request for it.

 ## License